Price regulation rules

 Double-check both Amount and Amount (down) to ensure they follow company pricing policies.

-The feature to set price list goup/godown limits to be available needs to be configured in System Setup
+The feature that enables price list go up / go down limits must be configured in System Setup.

 Click Save.